rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \includegraphics{./images/4_implementation/architecture.png}
 }
 \caption{EuroToken architecture}
-\label{architecture}
+\label{eurotoken_architecture}
 \end{figure}

-In figure \ref{architecture} we model the main communication channels.
+In figure \ref{eurotoken_architecture} we model the main communication channels.
 Within the P2P EuroToken system we have all wallet to wallet, and wallet to gateway communication.
 This communication happens directly between the communicating nodes using Peer to Peer technology.

-In the Euro System, we make use of bank API's for gateway to bank communication.
-The communitcation with the ECB symbolises monatary policy enacted by the ECB on bank EuroToken reserve requirements or possible direct exchange of euro for EuroToken.
+In the Euro System, we make use of bank APIs for gateway to bank communication.
+The communication with the ECB symbolises monetary policy enacted by the ECB on bank EuroToken reserve requirements or possible direct exchange of euro for EuroToken.